5G network slicing: Guaranteeing QoS

-Slicing has become an important part of 5G networks, but we don't have to forget to guarantee the QoS.
+Slicing has become an important part of 5G networks, but it doesn't have to forget to guarantee the QoS.
 Some studies have demonstrated that formulating the problem with the QoS as a stochastic problem, permit us to maximize the average throughput of the AP, while satisfying the constraints related to the QoS.

+Monetizing 5G network slicing

+Monetizing 5G services faster is one of the topics that interests network operators the most because the costs of building and maintaining 5G networks are high, and it's difficult to predict the demand for 5G services.
+5G network slicing is one of the effective ways to offer customized services for different industries such as manufacturing, transportation, and healthcare.
+Combined with AIOps, ML/AI-driven automation and 5G lifecycle optimization, it can reduce OpEx and increase revenues for network operators.